tapjs/tsimp/README.md

 node --loader=tsimp/loader my-typescript-program.ts
 ```

-Or you can use `tsimp` as the executable to run your program:
+Or you can use `tsimp` as the executable to run your program (but
+the import/loader is ~100ms faster because it doesn't incur an
+extra `spawn` call):

 ```
 tsimp my-typescript-program.ts
 ```

+Note that while `tsimp` run without any arguments will start the
+Node repl, and in that context it will be able to import/require
+typescript modules, it does _not_ include a repl that can run
+TypeScript directly.
+This is just an import loader.

 In Node v20.6 and higher, you can also load `tsimp` in your
 program, and from that point forward, TypeScript modules will